EBI-LRG/lrg-website/_docs/lrg-creation.md

   * Review of genomic reference sequence
     * Curators examine the RefSeqGene for any mismatches with respect to the genome reference assembly (GRCh38).
     * If a mismatch exists, curators examine the frequency of the alleles
-    * If the genome reference assembly alleles have a frequency of 5% or less in all populations, LRG curators will report this to GRC and request a review.
+    * If the genome reference assembly alleles have a frequency of 5% or less in all populations, LRG curators will report this to [GRC]({{ site.urls.grc }}){: .icon-external-link}{:target="_blank"} and request a review.
 Genome reference assembly alleles with a frequency higher than 5% in any population are considered representative and will not be requested for review.
     *  LRG curators also discuss with the requester to determine whether the RefSeqGene alternate alleles represent prevalent legacy alleles.
     *  The goal is to match the genome reference assembly as much as possible, and curators work with the NCBI to make changes to the RefSeqGene if appropriate.
   * Review of Transcripts